lnxpy/hashnode/clgce8p7a000q09jv8f3d8p9a.md

 #### Showing a part of someone's exact quotation

-Another famous use case of Ellipses backs to when we want to mention a part of someone's speech and we don't need to or have to write down his whole speech.
+Another famous use case of ellipses backs to when we want to mention a part of someone's speech and we don't need to or have to write down his whole speech.
 It's more of putting attention to a phrase from the speech which relates more to the topic.

 * The greatest glory in living lies not in never falling... \[we don't need the second part of the quote\]